bbenduylu/sudoku-performance-analysis/README.md

 ### Result:
 - **t-statistic**: 31.959
 - **p-value**: 0.0
-Since the p-value is much smaller than the significance level of 0.05, we reject the null hypothesis.
+- **Conclusion**: Since the p-value is much smaller than the significance level of 0.05, we reject the null hypothesis.
 Therefore, we conclude that there is a statistically significant difference between the win rates of easy and hard puzzles.

 ### Visualization: